 ‘Yeah.
 OK, love,’ I said, nodding at her beer.
 ‘Make that your last one.’

 Can there be anything more annoying than being told something by your other half that a) you didn’t know and b) is utterly fascinating?

-Forced to return to the Internet when Mrs Raider visited the Ladies, I read with eye-widening incredulity that Anthony Trollope had indeed worked for the General Post Office.
+Forced to return to the Internet when Mrs Raider visited the Ladies, I read with eye-widening incredulity that Anthony Trollope had worked for the General Post Office.
 Furthermore, he was given the brief of streamlining the 10 London postal districts that had been introduced in 1856, and which originally included a dedicated South section (see pic below).
 Following his report, the South district was abolished and its area summarily split between SW and SE.
 South London had been disappeared, and it was Trollope what done it.